gulfiliz/gulfiliz.github.io/_posts/2025-03-17-modular-origami.md

 into a smaller area using a tessellation of parallelograms.

 Its key property: it has **one degree of freedom.**
-The entire surface can be opened or closed with a single motion — pulled at opposite corners, the whole sheet expands.
+The entire surface can be opened or closed with a single motion: pulled at opposite corners, the whole sheet expands.
 Released, it collapses.